 An early break followed for the hosts, with Dodig urging the home crowd to turn up the volume, per the Davis Cup:

-Another break for Croatia sealed their comeback, taking the fifth set 6-2 and to move them ahead overall in the tie.
+Another break for Croatia sealed their comeback, taking the fifth set 6-2 to move them ahead overall in the tie.

 Tennis writer Carole Bouchard was particularly impressed with Cilic's display:

 There was another five-set thriller in Liege as Belgium, runners-up last time out, took on Hungary hoping to take the win after claiming victory in both singles rubbers on Friday.

 However, Hungary had other ideas, and Attila Balazs and Marton Fucsovics stunned the home crowd by taking the first two sets 6-3 and 6-4.

 There was little to choose between either side in the third, but Ruben Bemelmans and Joris De Loore snatched it on the tiebreak to force the match into a fourth set.

 Belgium then looked on course to seal a superb comeback after taking the fourth set 6-4, but Hungary managed to dig deep to take the fifth 7-5 and stay alive in the tie.

 The Davis Cup showed the moment of victory:

 It's been another action-packed day of tennis, but there is still plenty left to play for on Sunday with the majority of the ties still to be decided.